-Most articles will be specific for Switzerland and should be of interest of both PhD students and postdocs (PhDs).
+Most articles are specific for Switzerland and should be of interest of both PhD students and postdocs (PhDs).
 Also, as I come from life sciences, I have a bias towards STEM* but many of the info I’ll share should be interesting whatever your field.

-In this first article, you find a list of websites to help you identify your own skills, interests and values.
-Click on each drop-down menu to better understand what these websites have to offer.
+👉 In this first article, you find a list of websites to help you identify your own skills, interests and values.
+“Collect data on yourself before choosing a career” have a look at this nice 2015 article from Nature Careers about the importance of using the tools I link below :)

 *STEM = Science, Technology, Engineering, Mathematics (Life Science is in here too).